benlagreca02/dotfiles/README.md

 ## Future scripting

 - [ ] Arch may need a `systemctl start example.service` (5/17/25) for bluetooth and a few other things
 - [ ] Could make a "download and install" script at some point.
-Arch could install things like hyprland, font-awesome, rofi, etc.
+Arch could install things like hyprland, font-awesome, rofi, iosevka font, etc.

 # ARCH